-Friends of the Children, which started in 1993 serving a handful of students, is ready to take its evidenced-based model to the next level in an ambitious plan to close the opportunity gap for thousands of youth in the highest-risk environments across the nation.
+Friends of the Children, which started in 1993 serving a handful of students, is ready to take its evidenced-based model to the next level in an ambitious plan to close the opportunity gap for thousands of youth facing multiple systemic obstacles across the nation.

-With the help of AT&T, what originally started in Portland Oregon is now making waves across the United States.
-With U.S. Senator Ron Wyden in attendance, Friends announced a $400,000 grant from AT&T to help launch a $25 million expansion fund which will enable Friends to expand our national network.
+With the help of AT&T, what originally started in Portland, Ore., is now making waves across the United States.
+With U.S. Senator Ron Wyden in attendance, Friends announced a $400,000 grant from AT&T to help launch a $25 million expansion fund, which will enable Friends to expand our national network.

 “At AT&T, we are committed to supporting programs that create pathways for our youth to reach their potential,” said George Granger, president of AT&T in Oregon.
 “Graduating from high school is a critical step on this path to success.
 We are proud to be the first company in the nation to stand behind Friends of the Children and support their national expansion.”